KHP-Informatics/DNAscan/README.md

 **Version:** 0.1-alpha

 Please make sure all dependencies are installed before running DNAscan.
 Instrutions about how to install all dependencies are available in the following chapter.
+However a bash script to set up all dependencies is available in scripts.

 To download DNAscan please use git to download the most recent development tree: